domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 Below is the new one

-Markings:
+Legend:
 (y) Good for DJ
 (n) Not good for DJ
 (x) Language warning
 (s) Safe for work

-No mark means I haven't checked or decided yet (i.e., TBD)
+No label means I haven't checked or decided yet (i.e., TBD)

 Oddly, LOWER numbers represent NEWER Shazams

 ## Paper Notes

 1. Song 32 by Noname

 ## Phone 2